NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_01_C++_Intro.md

         cout << "Enter any two values: \a";
         cin >> b >> c;

-        // Use Arthmatic Expression to find value of a
+        // Use Arithmetic Expression to find value of a
         // Checkout the Operator Precedence and associativity to understand how
-        // compiler resolves arthmatic expression.
+        // compiler resolves arithmatic expression.
         a = 2/3*b + c*c - c % c + PERC_VAL(b, c);

         // Output the Result